lutze/verdoy/docs/ARCHITECTURE.md

 ### Entity-Based Model Architecture

-The LMS Core platform has been enhanced with a robust Entity-based inheritance system that provides flexibility while maintaining data integrity:
+The VerdoyLab platform has been enhanced with a robust Entity-based inheritance system that provides flexibility while maintaining data integrity:

 ### Bioreactor Management Architecture